When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 A malfunctioning liquid cooler can cause damage to other PC parts so before buying any of them make sure you do complete research, check their reviews, and don’t try to install them unless you have some type of experience.

 Another major drawback of liquid cooling is that it requires more maintenance than other types of cooling.
-This means you can’t just throw away your fan when its bearings wear out: instead, you have to replace the entire thing (and possibly even the pump).
+This means you can’t just throw away your fan when it wears out; instead, you have to replace the entire thing (and possibly even the pump).

 The Pros and Cons of Air Cooling

-Air cooling is a method of removing heat from an object by transferring it to a cooler medium, such as air.
-This can be accomplished through convection, where the surface of the object transfers heat to another substance, which then transfers the heat to the air.
-Even now, it is still a great option for home computers, although not as popular as it used to be.
-There are many benefits to using air cooling, but there are also some drawbacks to consider.
+Even now, air cooling is still a great option for home computers, although not as popular as it used to be.
+There are many benefits to using it, but there are also some drawbacks to consider.
 Here is a summary of the pros and cons: